 Collectively, the members of JOURNEYS have close to 250 years of musical experience: Angelo Signore (piano/keyboards) has an extraordinary talent for composition and stays in control of the musical themes; Willy Kotoun (percussion) senses when an idea is truly working and guides the groove; Robert Mark (drums/percussion) is the driving force behind the band and handles public relations; Luciano Maranta (e-bass) is completely relaxed and lays down the musical foundation with his bass; Ueli Gasser (guitars) is harmonically well-versed and is convincing no matter what the musical style, and Philippe Mall (sax) loves improvisation and inspires experimentation.

-Following “Different Places” (2004) and “New Destinations” (2012) JOURNEYS are currently working on their third album “Transit”, which will be released by NiRo Music in March 2017.
-In this next release, the band stays true to their distinct style, but complements it with Lounge elements.
-The album is produced by Angelo Signore, and recorded by Urs Wiesendanger in the Power Play Studios in Maur/Zurich.
+Following “Different Places” (2004) and “New Destinations” (2012) JOURNEYS have released their third album “Transit”, in March 2017.
+In this release, the band stays true to their distinct style, but complements it with Lounge elements.
+The album was produced by Angelo Signore, recorded by Urs Wiesendanger in the Power Play Studios in Maur/Zurich and published by NiRo Music.

 In May 2014, JOURNEYS toured in the US and Canada, performing in some of the most exclusive jazz clubs of North America.
 An additional concert tour along the US East Coast is planned for September 2017.